 Ingredients for compost

 What do you need to make compost?
-Just two things: browns and greens.
-This is an easy way to categorize the two main ingredients in compost.
+Just two kinds of materials: browns and greens.
+Nature will add the oxygen and water to complete the decomposition process.

 - Fallen leaves